What does it mean to be a cooperative preschool?

 When is tuition due?

-The first installment of tuition is due the day of Fall Orientation and will include both the first and last month’s tuition.
-The following installments are due on the 1st day of class each month.
-We offer a 5% discount if tuition is paid in full before school starts.
+A last-month’s tuition deposit is due on July 15th, 2022.
+The following installments are due on the 1st day of class each month, beginning September 1st.
 A $10 late fee is applied to any tuition payment not received by the first day of the month following a payment due date.
 Accounts are considered delinquent at 60 days and membership may be revoked by the Board of Directors.
 If you find yourself having a special circumstance, please contact the chair, vice chair, or treasurer to discuss alternatives.

 Are there other fees besides tuition?